 In this blog post, we built a simple gRPC server in Rust, captured the network traffic using tcpdump

-Feel free to expand on this example by adding more services, implementing client-side code, or exploring advanced features like streaming and authentication.
+Feel free to expand on this example by adding more services, implementing client-side code, or exploring advanced features like TLS and authentication.
 Happy coding!